SvenKirschbaum/moodle-docker/README_STACK.md

+The content of this repository has been adapted to provide a easily deployable development and testing environment for STACK.

 ## Prerequisites

+- Unix based System
-- Docker is instelled and working
+- Docker is installed and working
-- Unix based System for the automatic plugin install script
-- Moodle Source code (Branch MOODLE_402_STABLE) and this repository have been cloned to the local machine
+- Moodle Source code (Branch MOODLE_402_STABLE, master is currently broken),  and this repository have been cloned to the local machine

 ## Quick start